-The 2012-2013 New England Vegetable Management Guide is available in print and may be ordered online or from any of the New England Extension publication offices.
-When you purchase a copy of the Guide you will find color photos from the Northeast Vegetable and Strawberry Pest Identification Guide bound together with the Guide.
-The Pest Identification Guide may also be ordered separately.
+The 2023-2024 New England Vegetable Management Guide is also available in print and may be ordered online or from any of the New England Extension state publication offices.
+When you purchase a copy of the Guide you can also receive the Northeast Vegetable and Strawberry Pest Identification Guide (Guide only, $40.00; Guide plus Pest ID Guide, $50.00).
+The print Pest ID Guide may also be purchased separately for $15.00.

-- General cultural practices for vegetables, including soil fertility and nutrients, soil management, cover crops, organic production, raised beds, irrigation, and much more.
+- Cultural practices for vegetables, including soil fertility and nutrients, soil management, cover crops, organic production, raised beds, irrigation, and much more.

-This manual is a collaborative effort of members of the Extension Vegetable Programs of the Universities of Maine, New Hampshire, Vermont, Connecticut, Rhode Island, and Massachusetts.
-The information presented here has been updated as of August 2011 and contains the best available knowledge at the time of posting.
-The recommendations in this Guide are based on the best available knowledge at the time of printing.
+This manual is a collaborative effort of members of the Extension Vegetable Programs of the Universities of Maine, New Hampshire, Vermont, Connecticut, Rhode Island, and Massachusetts, as well as the Maine Organic Farmrs & Gardeners' Association.
+The information presented here is updated as of June 2022 and contains the best available knowledge at the time of posting.
 Any reference to commercial products, trade names or brand names is for educational purposes only, and no endorsement or approval is intended.

 Regarding pesticide information provided in the New England Vegetable Management Guide: the user of this information assumes all risks for personal injury or property damage.
 If the information in this guide does not agree with the current labeling, follow the label instructions.
 The label is the law.